kingtigerwin/tictactoe/README.md

 * run the below gradle command to build the whole project: **gradle clean build**
 * run the below gradle command to start the spring boot application: **java -jar ./build/libs/tictactoe-0.0.1-SNAPSHOT.jar**

-### Note that the application by default is using h2 so that you can easily play with that

 ## How to access the spring boot restful application
 ### You may access swagger doc by accessing below url once application is up and running
 http://localhost:8080/swagger-ui.html